DTN Early Word Grains 11/28 06:04

-July corn is up 10 1/2 cents per bushel, July soybeans are up 56 cents, and
+December corn is down 3 1/2 cents per bushel, January soybeans are down 6

 DTN Contributing Analyst